Last Updated on 08/13/2023

 See Gran Teatro Falla

 I stopped in my tracks when I came around the corner and saw this stunning building.
-It has been many years since I went to Morocco, but the architecture instantly reminded me of it.
+The architecture instantly reminded me of Morocco.
 The Gran Teatro Falla was rebuilt in Moorish revival style during the late 19th century after a fire devastated the original structure.

-Unfortunately, I’ve yet to attend an event here due to current restrictions, but I did get a quick peak of the inside when the back door was open.
+Unfortunately, I’ve yet to attend an event here, but I have gotten a quick look of the inside when the back door was open.
 It’s grandness looks similar to the San Carlo Theatre in Naples, Italy.

 With over 100 stalls, the Mercado is where locals do their shopping for cheese, vegetables, meats and fish.
-Although I go there for the outer ring of stalls that serve a variety of tapas and local specialties like fried fish and sherry.
-You can find me at the corner stall serving paella for a few euro.
+Although I go there for the stalls around the perimeter serving a variety of tapas and local specialties.
+You can find me at the corner stall serving paella for a few euro with a glass of manzanilla from next door.

 Visit Plazas

-If you park at the train station (recommended), Plaza de San Juan de Dios will be the first plaza that welcomes you to Cádiz.
+Conveniently, there’s a parking lot directly under Plaza de San Juan de Dios which means you’ll be welcomed by this beautiful plaza when you first enter the city.
 It is home to the city hall (ayuntamiento), a number of cafes with outdoor seating, and a yellow building with white covered balconies that always catches my eye.

 Head to San Antonio Plaza to see locals relaxing and having a drink in one of the outdoor cafes spilling out onto the square.
 You also can’t miss the San Antonio Church.
 Check out this two-bedroom apartment rental if you want an accommodation with a view of the church and plaza.